Kentik for AWS

 - Set Log record format to Custom format, which opens a set of Log format controls.

-- Click the Select all button, which will result in the collection of AWS v2, v3, v4, and v5 fields.
+- Click the Select all button, which will result in the collection of AWS v2, v3, v4, and v5 fields. - Set the S3 bucket ARN field to the bucket where you'd like to collect flow logs from this VPC:

 - To use the bucket you created earlier (or any other existing bucket), enter a string built from “arn:aws:s3:::” plus the name of the bucket, e.g.